My Knowledge Park

 Post #9 - Money Diaries of a 21 Year Old

 I’m pretty sure everyone at some point in their life has had their spending habits questioned by their parents.
-“You go out too much” followed by “there’s food at the house” gets old so. dang. quick. when you’re just trying to live your best life.
+“You go out too much” followed by “there’s food at the house” gets old so. dang. quick.
 So how does a 21 year old in Rock Hill spend their money?
-Let’s take a look at a brutally honest and slightly embarrassing little money diary experiment I did last week:
+Let’s take a look at an honest and slightly embarrassing money tracking experiment I did last week:

 Job: Marketing Intern in Economic Development for City Of Rock Hill